erhank/streambench/dt/kafka2hdfs/README.md

 ## Consumer Operator
    * PartitionableKafkaInputOperator directly extends AbstractPartitionableKafkaInputOperator(from Malhar library)
-   * If you set the operator property "strategy" to "one_to_one"(case insensitive) The stram will dynamically allocate one operator partition for each kafka pertition.
+   * If you set the operator property "strategy" to "one_to_one"(case insensitive) The engine will dynamically allocate one operator partition for each kafka pertition.
 (You can dynamically change the kafka partition to see the partition change)
    * If you set the operator property  "strategy" to "one_to_many"(case insensitive) and set "msgRateUpperBound"/"byteRateUpperBound"(limit of msg/s, bytes/s per partition).
 It will dynamically allocate as few partitions as possible without breaking the limit (You can change the throughput of the Output Application to see the partition change)